 Early Notables of the Allthan family (pre 1700)

-More information is included under the topic Early Allthan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Allthan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Allthan family to Ireland